thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

  - confirm that the lower constraint on factor of safety in the solid condition (FS_Solid MIN) is enabled (it is enabled by default)
  - set that FS_Solid MIN constraint to a value slightly above 1.0 (perhaps 1.1; the default is 1.0)
  - run the Search feature (menu **Action : Search** or Search button).

+The current release of the ODOP:Spring app does not support the design of compression springs intended for "pre-set".
+Springs intended for pre-set are wound with a free length that is somewhat longer than the intended final free length.
+A secondary operation deflects the spring into a solid condition where it yields, taking a permanent "set" of
+just enough to achieve the desired final free length.
+This operation creates favorable stresses within the cross-section of the spring wire, improving performance of the spring at the cost of the pre-set operation.

 See also:
  - [Factor of Safety](/docs/Help/terminology.html#FactorOfSafety)